 - COBRA continuation coverage.
-(This is coverage) that employers with 20 or more employees must offer to employees or former employees and their beneficiaries who have lost coverage because of certain events.)
-See the caution below. - Coverage under a group health plan that is available through the employment of your spouse.
-(But see Other Specified Coverage, later.) - Coverage under an individual health insurance policy if you were covered during the entire 30-day period that ends on the date you separated from the employment which qualified you for TAA, ATAA, RTAA, or PBGC pension benefits.
-For this purpose, coverage under an individual health insurance policy includes medical insurance offered to individuals and their families, but does not include any insurance connected with a group health plan or federal- or state-based health insurance coverage.
+(This is coverage that employers with 20 or more employees must offer to employees or former employees and their beneficiaries who have lost coverage because of certain events.)
+See the caution later. - Coverage under a group health plan that is available through the employment of your spouse.
+(But see Other Specified Coverage, later.) - Coverage under a non-group (individual) health insurance plan, if the first day of your coverage started at least 30 days before you left your job that qualified you for TAA, ATAA, RTAA, or PBGC benefits, or the date of Medicare enrollment, death of or divorce from the original TAA recipient or PBGC payee that provided you with extended eligibility as a qualified family member.
+Individual health insurance does not include any insurance connected with a group health plan of federal or state based health insurance coverage.

-COBRA continuation coverage allows individuals who had lost their jobs to receive a reduction in CAUTION health insurance premiums.
-You do not qualify for the HCTC for any month that you received a reduction in premium.
+Premium assistance for COBRA continuation coverage allows individuals who had lost their jobs to receive a reduction in health insurance premiums.
+You do not qualify for the HCTC for any month that you received COBRA premium assistance.

-Voluntary Employee's Beneficiary Association (VEBA) A health plan purchased through a VEBA that was established through the bankruptcy of your former employer and was offered to you in lieu of COBRA coverage and retiree benefits is a qualified plan.
-Not all VEBAs qualify for the HCTC.
+Voluntary Employee's Beneficiary Association (VEBA) A health plan purchased through a VEBA that was established through the bankruptcy of your former employer.